 About the Tin Angel

 Since 2007 Tin Angel has been one of Salt Lake's best loved dining destinations.
 The Chef/owners have a passion for quality local ingredients, an ecclectic style and a love for Salt Lake City.
 Jerry Liedtke (Chef), Kestrel Liedtke (Heart) and Robin Kilpatrick (Soul) found an old Pioneer-era home in the heart of Downtown Salt Lake and transformed it into a lively destination for high end cuisine, wines and cocktails.
 Jerry's dedication to quality, flavor and local ingredients found the perfect home in the Historic Pioneer Park area.
 With the Salt Lake Downtown Local Farmer's Market right across the street and local purveyors of high quality ingredients like Caputo's and Rimini Coffee a short bike ride away, the trio have built a strong anchor in a growing neighborhood.
 The charm and style of this upbeat cafe cannot be denied.
-The city has embraced this trio with open arms: three-time winner of Salt Lake Magazine's Dining Award--including the coveted award for 2015's Top 25 Restaurants-- as well as the 2016 list of Best restaurants --has made them feel very welcome indeed!.
+The city has embraced this trio with open arms: four-time winner of Salt Lake Magazine's Dining Award--including the coveted award for 2015's Top 25 Restaurants-- as well as the 2016 list of Best restaurants --has made them feel very welcome indeed!.

 The History of our Name